kyma-project/test-infra/prow/images/buildpack-node/README.md

 ## Overview

-This project includes Buildpack Node image that is based on Bootstrap image.
-It can be used for building node components.
+This project includes the Buildpack Node image that is based on the Bootstrap image.
+Use it to build node components.

 This image contains: